-&lt;sup>1 See Section 14.1 of this AFR for the specifications of 'project area' for Property Owner/Resident mailing list.
+3 See Section 14.1 of this AFR for the specifications of 'project area' for Property Owner/Resident mailing list.

-- Only use the Email column, if addresses are known and not more than one year out-ofdate. - Mailing list(s) should be able to be cross-referenced with the submitted GIS parcel data through the name or address column, but do not add additional columns or formatting.
+- Capitalize all data entries. - Comply with current U.S. Postal Service mailing standards. - Only use the Email column, if addresses are known and not more than one year out-of-date.

+Mailing list(s) should be able to be cross-referenced with the submitted GIS parcel data through the name or address column, but do not add additional columns or formatting.
 Mailing lists should include property owners, both participating and non-participating, located up to one mile from the facilities that are part of the application.